PixelQuasar/TraniningHotelDataBase/README.md

 Returns products in database by filter

 ### parameters:
-    page - number of requested page
+    <any value from schema> - filter value

 ### body:
     {